elesto-dao/elesto/docs/How-To/chain_003_network_upgrade.md

 title: Network upgrade
 ---

 This section covers how to execute a software upgrade for the Elesto network.
-For more information about government proposal refer to the [documentation](https://docs.cosmos.network/master/modules/gov/01_concepts.html).
+For more information about government proposals, refer to the [Cosmos SDK government module](https://docs.cosmos.network/master/modules/gov/01_concepts.html) documentation.